leanprover-community/logic_and_proof/_sources/natural_deduction_for_propositional_logic.rst.txt

    \DP
    \end{center}

 In some proof systems, these rules are taken to be part of the system.
-But we do not need to that with our system: these two examples show that the rules can be *derived* from our other rules.
+But we do not need to do that with our system: these two examples show that the rules can be *derived* from our other rules.

 .. _forward_and_backward_reasoning: